theskullcrusher/AdaptiveWebA1/README.md

  > mysqldump -uroot -psurajshah surajsite < surajsitedump.sql

-3. Instructions for testing my site:
+3. Instructions for testing my Assignment 1:
    Please install the google chrome extension that is provided to you with this repository.
 It is tested in the latest version of chrome 64bit on windows 10 machine.
 Then go the site below

    -Home/Login page: http://ec2-54-215-192-184.us-west-1.compute.amazonaws.com/login/